 What is Montessori?

-Montessori is the name of a very popular approach for teaching preschool and primary age children.
+Montessori is the name of a very popular approach for teaching preschool and primary-age children.
 We'll explore the reasons for its popularity later.
-First let's examine how Montessori got its start.
-As with many great movements, Montessori began with an idea and some theories put forth by one of those remarkable visionaries who dot the pages of history.
+First, let's examine how Montessori got its start.
+As with many great movements, Montessori began with an idea and some theories by one of those remarkable visionaries who dot the pages of history.

 Dr. Maria Montessori (1870-1952) was born and raised in Italy.
 She came from a family of modest means.
-Her father did not approve of his daughter's desire to be educated much less to become a doctor.
+Her father did not approve of her desire to be educated, much less to become a doctor.
 Women didn't do such things back at the end of the 19th century.
-Despite the many obstacles which stood in her way Maria actually earned her degree from the University of Rome in 1896.
-Her speciality was pediatric medicine.
+Despite the many obstacles that stood in her way, Maria earned her degree from the University of Rome in 1896.
+Her specialty was pediatric medicine.

-While Dr. Montessori was working towards her degree, she had studied and worked with mentally disabled children.
-She got her chance to put her experience, observations and theories into practice when she was invited to open a school for the children of working class families in a low income housing project in Rome in 1907.
-The first Casa dei Bambini was a traditional school with desks and chalkboards and all the other accoutrements of classrooms of the day.
+While Dr. Montessori worked towards her degree, she studied and worked with mentally disabled children.
+She got her chance to put her experience, observations, and theories into practice when she was invited to open a school for the children of working-class families in a low-income housing project in Rome in 1907.
+The first Casa dei Bambini was a traditional school with desks, chalkboards, and all the other accouterments of classrooms of the day.
 Dr. Montessori herself did not teach.
 She left that task to the building porter's daughter.

-Dr. Montessori observed the children becoming deeply involved in their work and their play.
-She began organizing their day and their classroom environment to encourage self-discipline and responsibility.
+Dr. Montessori observed the children becoming deeply involved in their work and play.
+She began organizing their day and classroom environment to encourage self-discipline and responsibility.
 Her idea was to "follow the child."
-The classroom space, the materials, the desks, the flow of the day all had to flow from this central tenet of Montessori.
-Teachers were to be guides, not stern taskmasters.
+The classroom space, the materials, the desks, and the flow of the day all had to flow from this central tenet of Montessori.
+Teachers were to be guided, not stern taskmasters.
 Needless to say, Dr. Montessori's approach was quite different from what was commonly found in elementary classrooms of the day.
-Yet her first Casa dei Bambini was successful and her methods gained the attention and approval of other educators and civic leaders.
+Yet her first Casa dei Bambini was successful, and her methods gained other educators' and civic leaders' attention and approval.
 Her second Casa dei Bambini opened later in 1907.

-Dr. Montessori began to develop the teaching materials we know recognize as Montessori to support reading, writing and mathematics.
+Dr. Montessori began to develop the teaching materials we now recognize as Montessori to support reading, writing, and mathematics.
 She codified her approach in The Method of Scientific Pedagogy Applied to the Education of Children in the Children's Houses.

 1. There are over 8,000 Montessori schools in the U.S.

-Most Montessori schools belong to the American Montessori Society or the Association Montessori Internationale which was founded in 1929 by Dr. Montessori herself.
-Depending on which association a school belongs to, if it belongs to one at all, it will also have regional and/or state associations available to it of which it may be a member.
+Most Montessori schools belong to the American Montessori Society or the Association Montessori Internationale, founded in 1929 by Dr. Montessori herself.
+Depending on which association a school belongs to, if it belongs to one at all, it will also have regional and/or state associations to which it may be a member.

-While Dr. Montessori began her work in the inner city with children from low-income families, her approach has taken root in middle class America.
-Search on Private School Review for Montessori schools within, say, a 10 mile radius of a zip code in most urban areas and you will be rewarded with dozens of Montessori schools to choose from.
+While Dr. Montessori began her work in the inner city with children from low-income families, her approach has taken root in middle-class America.
+Search on Private School Review for Montessori schools within a 10-mile radius of a zip code in most urban areas, and you will be rewarded with dozens of Montessori schools to choose from.

-2. Not every Montessori school is the genuine article.
+2. Not every Montessori school is a genuine article.

 Dr. Maria Montessori never trademarked the name 'Montessori'.
-As a result anybody can call their school Montessori if they so choose.
+As a result, anybody can call their school Montessori if they so choose.
 But does that mean the school adheres to Dr. Montessori's principles and methods?
 Not exactly.
-You will only learn if it is the real thing if you know what to look for and what questions to ask.
+You will only learn if it is real if you know what to look for and what questions to ask.

 This video explains the key fundamentals of the Montessori Method.